leverich/smartthings-bridge/README.txt

 Setup
 -----
 (AWS)
+Option 1: Manual
-1. Create a Lambda function with the Node 10.x runtime.
+1. Create a Lambda function with the Node 12.x runtime.
 2. Replace the entry-point with the contents of index.js.
 3. Grant Samsung permission to execute your new Lambda function: aws lambda add-permission --statement-id smartthings \
         --principal 906037444270 \
         --action lambda:InvokeFunction \
         --function-name NAME_OF_YOUR_LAMBDA_FUNCTION

+Option 2: Terraform
+1. Configure a terraform backend (see main.tf.example for an example).
+2. Run `terraform apply`.

 (SmartThings Developer Workspace)
 4. Create a new "Automation" project in the SmartThings Developer Workspace: